 Charlo is on a collision course to face Canelo Alvarez or contest the full vacant green belt should the Mexican move on.

-All depends on Canelo’s December 15 clash with Rocky Fielding, where he hopes to be crowned three-weight king.
+It all depends on Canelo’s December 15 clash with Rocky Fielding, where he hopes to be crowned three-weight king.

-Should Canelo win and extend his stay at 168 – as expected, the World Boxing Council strap could them be made available to Charlo and the next contender in line.
+Should Canelo win and extend his stay at 168 – as expected, the World Boxing Council strap could be made available to Charlo and the next contender in line.

 At this point, that first ranked in line would be none other than Gennady Golovkin.